reedboard/reedgit/src/content/blog/first-entry.md

 a person.
 Unlike a picture, a notebook provides us with a fuller representation  of who we were, how we felt, how we conceptualized, interacted, and moved throughout our world.
 Each time we open those old entries, we have knowledge that the original author (our younger self) did not.
-We experience our younger self through a new lense, and this lense changes and disorts with the more experience and knowledge we aquire.
+We experience our younger self through a new lens, and this lens changes and distorts with the more experience and knowledge we acquire.
 I thought that was a beautiful thing.

 Sometimes, our memories fail us.
 We exaggerate past events, we misattribute confidence for certainty, and we often forget much of the larger picture.
 I want to imprint who I am now, at the beginning of my career as a scientist,